IBMDeveloperNYC/Pi-Sense-HAT-Node-RED/README.md

 ### Navigate to this repo: https://bit.ly/2rOwaGK

 ## Introduction
 Node-RED is a wonderful tool that is used for prototyping and interacting with IoT devices, like the Raspberry Pi.
-Node-RED is very easy to get started with and is a great tool for beginners who want to write and understand programming flow.
+It is a tool that is very easy to get started with and is a great for beginners who want to write and understand programming flow.

 **In this lab we will be using Node-RED on IBM Cloud to build a temperature and humidity dashboard.** We will receIve temperature and humidity data from a Raspberry-Pi Sense hat and then use this data to create a dynamic real time dashboard that provides information about humidity and temprature metrics that the SenseHat provides.